Closed

 What is the Discovery Grants (individual) program?

-The Discovery Grants (individual) program provides long-term operating funding for up to five years to support ongoing research programs in the natural sciences and engineering at Canadian universities.
-This program aims to foster research excellence and innovation, with eligible activities including original research, training of highly qualified personnel, and participation in collaborative projects; there is no fixed maximum funding amount per grant, as awards are determined based on peer review and applicant category.
+The Discovery Grants program provides long-term operating support for up to five years to help sustain research in the natural sciences and engineering at Canadian universities.
+It supports ongoing research programs, training of highly qualified personnel, and collaborative research efforts.

 Who is eligible for the Discovery Grants (individual) program program?